axil/numpy-data-types/content/numpy_data_types.rst

 6. Combinations thereof
 ***********************

-A structured dtype allows to create a custom type using the types described above as the basic building blocks.
-Typical example is an RGB pixel: a 4 bytes long type, in which the colors can be accessed by name:
+A structured array is an array with a custom dtype made from the types described above as the basic building blocks.
+Typical example is an RGB pixel color: a 4 bytes long type, in which the colors can be accessed by name:

 .. code:: python

         >>> rgb = np.dtype([('x', np.uint8), ('y', np.uint8), ('z', np.uint8)])
         >>> a = np.zeros(5, z); a
         array([(0, 0, 0), (0, 0, 0), (0, 0, 0), (0, 0, 0), (0, 0, 0)],
               dtype=[('x', 'u1'), ('y', 'u1'), ('z', 'u1')])
         >>> a[0]
         (0, 0, 0)
         >>> a[0]['x']